adamjst/nbaS19/README.md

     -Creates one giant table from all spreadsheets

 step4_transitivity
-    -Picks out random year, then picks out random 3 teams to test transitivity.
-WORK IN PROGRESS
+    -For each year, picks out random 3 teams to test transitivity.

 total_data.csv
     -all regular season to playoff games from 1946-2019